techidaily/site-ai-video-editing/source/_posts/new-2024-approved-list-of-supported-iphone-video-formats-and-best-iphone-video-editor.md

 The following article will shed light on MOV format.
 Not just this, apart from its introduction, pros and cons, if you plan to edit your MOV video format, we will also introduce a video editor.
 Let’s start!

-<span class="atpl-alsoreadstyle">Also read:</span>
-<div><ul>
-<li><a href="https://ai-video-editing.techidaily.com/in-2024-mastering-the-art-of-video-framing/"><u>In 2024, Mastering the Art of Video Framing</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/updated-detailed-review-of-kodak-luts-for-2024/"><u>Updated Detailed Review of Kodak LUTs for 2024</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/1713963070608-updated-get-to-know-how-excellent-sparkle-video-effects-can-significantly-impact-different-projects-its-miraculous-read-below-to-learn-more-and-add-sparkle-/"><u>Updated Get to Know How Excellent Sparkle Video Effects Can Significantly Impact Different Projects.
-Its Miraculous.
-Read Below to Learn More and Add Sparkle Effect to Your Videos for 2024</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/find-out-the-best-dark-moody-luts-during-editing/"><u>Find Out The Best Dark Moody LUTs During Editing</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/updated-in-2024-here-we-are-going-to-show-you-the-best-effects-to-appear-on-camera-made-with-filmora/"><u>Updated In 2024, Here We Are Going to Show You the Best Effects to Appear on Camera Made with Filmora</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/new-ideas-that-will-help-you-out-in-making-transparent-image-for-2024/"><u>New Ideas That Will Help You Out in Making Transparent Image for 2024</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/new-in-2024-this-article-talks-in-detail-about-how-to-edit-videos-with-windows-movie-maker-10-how-to-download-or-install-it-and-so-on-it-further-involves-th/"><u>New In 2024, This Article Talks in Detail About How to Edit Videos with Windows Movie Maker 10, How to Download or Install It, and so On.
-It Further Involves the Use of an Alternative to This Tool.
-Check Out Now</u></a></li>
-<li><a href="https://some-approaches.techidaily.com/new-the-ultimate-guide-to-adding-motion-blur-effect-in-photoshop/"><u>[New] The Ultimate Guide to Adding Motion Blur Effect in Photoshop</u></a></li>
-<li><a href="https://screen-mirror.techidaily.com/in-2024-process-of-screen-sharing-tecno-camon-20-pro-5g-to-pc-detailed-steps-drfone-by-drfone-android/"><u>In 2024, Process of Screen Sharing Tecno Camon 20 Pro 5G to PC- Detailed Steps | Dr.fone</u></a></li>
-<li><a href="https://sound-optimizing.techidaily.com/updated-compiling-echoes-and-ambiances-key-sites-for-podcast-soundtracks/"><u>Updated Compiling Echoes and Ambiances Key Sites for Podcast Soundtracks</u></a></li>
-<li><a href="https://desktop-recording.techidaily.com/new-strategies-to-eliminate-frames-loss-in-obs-recordings/"><u>[New] Strategies to Eliminate Frames Loss in OBS Recordings</u></a></li>
-<li><a href="https://facebook-video-recording.techidaily.com/new-social-sharing-simplified-uploading-immersive-mobile-photography-for-2024/"><u>[New] Social Sharing Simplified  Uploading Immersive Mobile Photography for 2024</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/updated-2024-approved-unleash-your-creativity-top-10-gaming-intro-makers-for-windows-ma/"><u>Updated 2024 Approved Unleash Your Creativity Top 10 Gaming Intro Makers for Windows, Ma</u></a></li>
-<li><a href="https://extra-lessons.techidaily.com/photobooth-recording-stalls-whats-goin-on/"><u>Photobooth Recording Stalls  What's Goin' On?</u></a></li>
-<li><a href="https://ai-editing-video.techidaily.com/updated-detailed-guide-to-merge-videos-in-vlc-media-player/"><u>Updated Detailed Guide to Merge Videos in VLC Media Player</u></a></li>
-<li><a href="https://screen-mirror.techidaily.com/in-2024-full-guide-on-mirroring-your-vivo-y100t-to-your-pcmac-drfone-by-drfone-android/"><u>In 2024, Full Guide on Mirroring Your Vivo Y100t to Your PC/Mac | Dr.fone</u></a></li>
-</ul></div>